brandonkal/inkjet/README.md

 **`$INKJET`**

-This is similar to `INK` above but it always resolves to the orinal `inkjet.md` file.
+This is similar to `INK` above but it always resolves to the original `inkjet.md` file.
 For instance, You may have some common scripts in the project's main `inkjet.md` file and call those scripts in imported `inkjet.md` files throughout the project.
 Note that if you call the imported inkfile directly, it will resolve the same as `$INK` above.
 For this reason, you will see different behavior depending on where you call the script.

 **`$INK_DIR`**